ashiklom/isofit/examples/py-hypertrace/README.md

 Top level settings are as follows:

 - `wavelength_file` -- Path to ASCII space delimited table containing two columns, wavelength and full width half max (FWHM); both in nanometers.
 - `reflectance_file` -- Path to input reflectance file.
-Note that this has to be an ENVI-formatted binary reflectance file, and this path is to the **associated header file** (`.hdr`), not the image file itself (following the convention of the `spectral` Python library, which will be used to read this file).
+This has to be an ENVI-formatted binary reflectance file, in BIL (band interleave line) or BIP (band interleave pixel) format.
+If the image name is `data/myimage`, it must have an associated header file called `data/myimage.hdr` that _must_ have, among other things, metadata on the wavelengths in the `wavelength` field.
 - `libradtran_template_file` -- Path to the LibRadtran template.
-Note that this is slightly different from the Isofit template in that the Isofit fields are surrounded by two sets of `{{` while a few additional options related to geometry are surrounded by just `{` (this is because Hypertrace does an initial pass at formatting the files).
+Note that this is different from the Isofit template in that the Isofit fields are surrounded by two sets of `{{` while a few additional options related to geometry are surrounded by just `{` (this is because Hypertrace does an initial pass at formatting the files).
-- `lutdir` -- Directory where look-up tables will be stored.
+- `lutdir` -- Directory where atmospheric look-up tables will be stored.
 Will be created if missing.
 - `outdir` -- Directory where outputs will be stored.
 Will be created if missing.
 - `isofit` -- Isofit configuration options (`forward_model`, `implementation`, etc.).
 This is included to allow you maximum flexiblity in modifying the behavior of Isofit.
 See the Isofit documentation for more details.
 Note that some of these will be overwritten by the Hypertrace workflow.
 - `hypertrace` -- Each of these is a list of variables that will be iterated as part of Hypertrace.
 Specifically, Hypertrace will generate the factorial combination of every one of these lists and perform the workflow for each element of that list.
 Every keyword argument to the `do_hypertrace` function is supported (indeed, that's how they are passed in, via the `**kwargs` mechanism), and include the following: